 Walking helps to build stamina.
 So even if you’re starting with 10 minutes of brisk walking a day, you’ll soon find yourself walking for longer over time.
 A few of us will still be thinking of ways to burn excess Christmas calories.
 This can be done by making walking a regular activity that you commit to.

 You don’t even have to call it exercise, walking is one of those activities that can easily be made fun!
 Try listening to a new podcast and walking about for the whole episode.
 Listening to your favourite song or album is a great way to make walking interesting and to get your heart rate up.
 Research shows that walking or running along to a good, rhythmic beat can do brilliant things for endurance, stamina and enjoyment of exercise.

 Walking with a friend or a loved one is another brilliant way to keep things interesting.
 It provides the perfect opportunity to tell each other stories, plan activities for yourselves or for the kids and strengthen your relationship with time well spent.

 Whether you’re looking for physical, emotional or mental health benefits, going for a walk is a great way to get some.

-This January, head out there and discover all the ways walking makes you healthier and happier!
+Head out there and discover all the ways walking makes you healthier and happier!